-Alastair Maxwell joined GasLog on February 1, 2017 and will serve as Chief Financial Officer ("CFO") beginning in March 2017.
-He will also serve as CFO of GasLog Partners beginning in March 2017.
-Prior to joining GasLog, Mr. Maxwell worked in the investment banking industry for 29 years, most recently with Goldman Sachs from 2010 to 2016 where he was a partner and Co-Head of the Global Energy Group with responsibility for relationships with a wide range of corporate and other clients.
+Alastair Maxwell joined GasLog on February 1, 2017 and was appointed Chief Financial Officer ("CFO") on March 9, 2017.
+He was appointed CFO of GasLog Partners on the same date.
+Prior to joining GasLog, Mr. Maxwell worked in the investment banking industry for 29 years, most recently with Goldman Sachs from 2010 to 2016 where he was a Partner and Co-Head of the Global Energy Group with responsibility for relationships with a wide range of corporate and other clients in the energy sector.
 Previously, from 1998 to 2010, he was with Morgan Stanley, most recently as Managing Director and Head of Energy in the EMEA region based in London and prior to that as Executive Director and Head of Latin America Utilities based in New York.
-From 1987 to 1998 he was at Dresdner Kleinwort Benson in a series of roles in the Utilities and M&A Groups based in London, Spain, and Brazil.
+From 1987 to 1998, he was at Dresdner Kleinwort Benson in a series of roles in the Utilities and M&A Groups based in London, Spain and Brazil.
 Mr. Maxwell studied Modern Languages (Spanish and Portuguese) at Worcester College, Oxford.